munificent/craftinginterpreters/book/resolving-and-binding.md

 return "at top level";
 ```

-This is executing a return statement but it's not even inside a function at all.
+This executes a return statement but it's not even inside a function at all.
 It's top level code.
 I don't know what the user *thinks* is going to happen, but
 I don't think we want Lox to allow this.